U.S. Medicare limits coverage for Biogen's Alzheimer's drug | Health

 The FDA approved Aduhelm last June under an accelerated approval pathway, finding that the drug's ability to clear amyloid plaque from the brain offered enough evidence that it would likely help slow cognitive decline for Alzheimer's patients.
 Medicare, however, disagreed with that assessment.
 The agency in January said it had significant doubts about the potential benefits of Aduhelm and proposed restricting use to clinical trials for it and similar experimental treatments.

+Biogen, in an emailed statement, said the "unprecedented CMS decision effectively denies all Medicare beneficiaries access to Aduhelm," and said it is "carefully considering its options" as it evaluates the business impact of the decision.
+Because Alzheimer's is an age-related disease, around 85% of people who might use the medicine are in the government plan.

+Medicare's action "likely spells the end for Aduhelm ... though we believe this outcome was expected by most," RBC Capital Markets analyst Brian Abrahams said in a research note on Thursday.
+Eli Lilly and Co, Roche Holding AG and Eisai Co Ltd each have plaque-clearing drugs in late-stage development.

+Under Medicare's final decision, drugs approved by the traditional FDA process that show clear patient benefit would not have any subsequent clinical trial requirements.
 Both Lilly and Eisai, which is partnered with Biogen, have said they plan to seek accelerated approval of their Alzheimer's drugs.
 The companies did not immediately respond to requests for comment.
-Biogen also did not immediately respond to a request for comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)